-The green bottle blue tarantula is a fast spider with a blue-green carapace and metallic blue legs.
-In addition, they’re also quite active compared to most tarantulas.
-Because of their beautiful coloration and high activity levels, they’re very loved among tarantula hobbyists.
+The greenbottle blue tarantula is a stunning spider with a blue-green carapace and metallic blue legs.
+They’re among the most brightly colored of all the tarantula species which has made them very loved among hobbyists.

-These tarantulas are not very aggressive and do not have a tendency to bite.
+GreenBottle Blues are typically not very aggressive and do not have a tendency to bite.
 If you do get bitten, it’s not a huge deal.
-They do have a venom, but this will cause slight irritation at worst and is not threatening to humans.
+They do have venom, but this will cause slight irritation at worst and is not threatening to humans.

 Rather than their venom, you should be more worried about their urticating hairs.
-Just like all New World Tarantulas, the Green Bottle Blue has urticating hairs that they can kick when they feel threatened or disturbed.
+Like all New World Species, this tarantula has urticating hairs that they can kick when they feel threatened or disturbed.

-The Green Bottle Blue is a fine species for beginners but whether it’s right for you depends on what you want to get out of owning a pet tarantula.
-If you just want to look at it, then the green bottle blue is an amazing choice.
-Unlike some other T’s, this spider is very active and spends a lot of time roaming around their enclosure.
+The Greenbottle Blue is okay as a species for beginners but whether it’s right for you depends on what you want to get out of owning a pet tarantula.
+If you just want to look at it, then this species is an amazing choice.
+Unlike some other species, they’re very active and spend a lot of time roaming around their enclosure.
 They spend a lot of their time out in the open giving you ample time to observe them.

-However, if you’re a beginner tarantula enthusiast and want a T that you can handle and hold, the green bottle blue is not the right choice.
+However, if you’re a beginner enthusiast and want one that you can handle and hold, they might not be the ideal choice.
 They’re quite skittish and can be easily scared.
-When they get scared they can kick their urticating hairs and will often retreat into their hide.
+When they get scared they can kick their urticating hairs, which can be very painful, and they will often retreat into their hide.

-So, if you’re a beginner tarantula owner and are looking for a T to admire from a distance the Green Bottle Blue is a great choice.
-If you’re looking for a spider that you can handle and hold, it’s better to look at other spiders such as the Mexican Red-Knee.
+So, if you’re a beginner and are looking for a tarantula to admire from a distance the Greenbottle Blue is a great choice.
+If you’re looking for a spider that you can handle and hold, it’s better to consider other tarantulas such as the Mexican Red-Knee.

-A simple terrestrial cage will suffice for these spiders.
+A simple terrestrial cage will suffice for the Greenbottle Blue.
 It is important that their enclosure has enough ventilation.
-A plastic critter keeper style terrarium will work just fine.
+A plastic critter keeper-style terrarium will work just fine.
 Their tank should be 5 to 10 gallons.
 The amount of floor space in their enclosure is more important than the height.

-These tarantulas need a dry substrate.
+These spiders need a dry substrate.
 Some suggestions for the substrate are: